 - U.S. Department of State Tips for Students – http://travel.state.gov/ – Provides information on medical insurance and what consular officers can and cannot do to help U.S. citizens abroad.

 - Centers for Disease Control and Prevention’s National Center for Infectious Diseases: Travelers’ Health –http://www.cdc.gov/travel/index.htm – Includes vaccination recommendations and information on the latest outbreaks of diseases around the world, and provides health information on specific destinations.

 - Interorganizational Task Force on Safety and Responsibility in Study Abroad – Provides recommendations for programs, including a requirement that participants have medical insurance and that programs provide orientations for participants both before and after they arrive in their host countries.

 Students should shop around as much as possible to find the best deals on their air tickets.
 STA Travel is one of the world’s largest study-abroad travel organizations.
 Visit the STA Travel website for more information and reservations.

 STA also coordinates the International Student Identification Card (ISIC) program.
 The card allows students to receive discounts for travel around the world and provides limited student health and accident insurance.

-Students can obtain an International Student Identification Card (ISIC) directly from the STA Travel website or drop by the Center for International Programs in Old Main 320 to obtain a card before departing.
+Students can obtain an International Student Identification Card (ISIC) directly from the STA Travel website or drop by the International Student Services in Old Main 321 to obtain a card before departing.